LGBTQIA2+ Policy Statement

-Research by The Williams Institute in 2011 estimates there are 9 million people in the United States who self-identify as LGBTQ+ (lesbian, gay, bisexual, transgender, genderqueer, questioning, and others who have gender identities and/or sexual orientations that differ from heterosexual and/or cisgender).
-Additional research reveals that serious health disparities exist between LGBTQ+ populations and cisgender and heterosexual populations.
+Research by The Williams Institute in 2011 estimates there are 9 million people in the United States who self-identify as LGBTQIA2+: lesbian, gay, bisexual, transgender, genderqueer, questioning, intersex, asexual, two-spirited, and others who have gender identities and/or sexual orientations that differ from heterosexual and/or cisgender.
+Additional research reveals that serious health disparities exist between LGBTQIA2+ populations and cisgender and heterosexual populations.

-LGBTQ+ people may seek midwifery care, having already accumulated the lived experience and effects of micro-aggression and marginalization.
+LGBTQIA2+ people seeking midwifery care may have already accumulated the experience and effects of micro-aggression and marginalization.
 As midwives, we are responsible for providing culturally appropriate midwifery care to the people we serve.
-Providing competent midwifery care for LGBTQ+ people requires a midwife to be aware, sensitive, informed, and prepared to respond without unintentionallyor unconsciously inflicting additional harm through further micro-aggression and marginalization.
+Providing competent midwifery care for LGBTQIA2+ people requires a midwife to be aware, sensitive, informed, and prepared to respond without unintentionally or unconsciously inflicting additional harm.

-LGBTQ+ people may enter the midwifery profession.
-Barriers to access to midwifery education for LGBTQ+ people include the same bias, prejudice, and micro-aggression that they have encountered throughout their lifetimes—but with the added impact of limiting their choice of career path.
-The lack of LGBTQ+ midwives impacts consumer access to choice of care provider and diminishes the wealth of experience and knowledge within the professional midwifery community.
-LGBTQ+ midwives continue to personally experience bias and prejudice from professional colleagues.
-LGBTQ+ student-midwives experience the bias and disregard of individuals within the professional midwifery community.
+For LGBTQIA2+ people seeking to become midwives, barriers in accessing midwifery education may include the same bias, prejudice, and micro-aggression they have encountered throughout their lifetimes, but with the added impact of limiting choice of career path.
+The lack of LGBTQIA2+ midwives impacts consumer access to choice of care provider and diminishes the wealth of experience and knowledge within the professional midwifery community.
+LGBTQIA2+ midwives continue to experience bias and prejudice from professional colleagues, just as LGBTQIA2+ student midwives may also experience bias and disregard from individuals within the professional midwifery community.

-As an institution, the Program Directors, Administrators and Academic Faculty of National Midwifery Institute, Inc. adopt the following, and urge our shared midwifery and student-midwife communities to consider, support, and integrate the following personal statements and practices:
+As an institution, the Program Directors, Administrators and Faculty of National Midwifery Institute, Inc. adopt the following statement, and urge all midwifery and student midwife communities to consider, support, and integrate these principles into their practices:

-- We commit time and attention to listen to individuals and avoid making assumptions.
+We will commit time and attention to listen to individuals and avoid making assumptions.

-- We work to preserve the personal privacy and autonomy of gestating, pregnant, birthing, postpartum, and parenting people.
+We will work to preserve the personal privacy and autonomy of gestating, pregnant, birthing, postpartum, and parenting people.

-- We support the expansion of the midwifery profession to fully include, respect, and acknowledge the existence and contributions of LGBTQ+ midwives and student-midwives.
+We support the expansion of the midwifery profession to fully include, respect, and acknowledge the existence and contributions of LGBTQIA2+ midwives and student midwives.

-Furthermore, the institutional tone of NMI as expressed through Program Directors, Administrators and Academic Faculty is to accept the diversity of human gender and sexual identity, expression, and experience, and to support and protect our peers and students who encounter dismissive, devaluing attitudes and treatment.
+We further affirm that the institutional tone of NMI, as expressed through the behavior of Program Directors, Administrators and Academic Faculty, is one of complete acceptance of diversity as regards human gender and sexual identity, expression, and experience, and pledge to support and protect our peers and students who encounter dismissive, devaluing attitudes and treatment.

 Understanding the Health Needs of LGBT People - March 2016 publication by the National LGBT Education Center, a program of the Fenway Institute